The Best Crossfit Exercises After 50

-The Best Exercises After 50 have been shown to improve the mental and physical health and quality of life of older individuals while addressing the stressors of depression, anxiety, and illness.
+Have been shown to improve the mental and physical health and quality of life of older individuals while addressing the stressors of depression, anxiety and illness.
 People who live sedentary lifestyles or stop exercising may be predisposed to anxiety and depression.
 “Physical activity has benefits for physical health and has also been shown to have benefits for the treatment of depression.
 Interventions to reduce sedentary behavior and increase physical activity may reduce anxiety and depression.”
 (Pengpid, S., & Peltzer, K., 2019)

 Everyday movements are improved by becoming physically fit.
 Physical fitness begins with an exercise program that induces physical stress on the body increases brain sensitivity to serotonin (which regulates mood and anxiety), norepinephrine (which motivates the body to take physical action toward a stressor), and the production of endorphins which is the body’s natural response to the pain caused by a stressor.